-Blood and stool tests to rule out other digestive problems.
+Blood and stool tests.
+These tests can help to rule out other digestive problems.

 Blood test specific for celiac disease.
 For the test to be accurate, your child needs to continue eating foods with gluten.
 The healthcare provider can tell you more.

 Endoscopy with biopsy.
 An endoscope is a long, thin tube with a camera on the end.
+Your child will be sedated during the procedure.
 It is inserted through the mouth and stomach into the duodenum (the first part of the small intestine).
-This lets the doctor see inside your child’s intestine.
+This lets the healthcare provider see inside your child’s intestine.
 During a biopsy, a tiny sample of tissue is taken from the duodenum.
 This tissue sample is looked at under a microscope to check the tiny villi for damage.
 This test must be done during the time your child is still eating food with gluten.
 This is the only way to see if the presence of gluten is damaging the villi.

 Over time, children with celiac disease who don’t stop eating gluten can develop health problems.
-These problems can include malnutrition (a lack of needed vitamins and minerals), bone weakness, and shortened stature (height).
+These problems can include a lack of needed vitamins and minerals (malnutrition), bone weakness, and shorter height.
 If celiac disease isn’t treated, there is an increased risk of intestinal cancer later in life.
 So it’s important to remove all gluten from your child’s diet.
-Work with your child’s health care provider to learn about sources of gluten in food and other products.
+Work with your child’s healthcare provider to learn about sources of gluten in food and other products.
 Even when treated, the condition may be associated with other diseases, such as diabetes or thyroid conditions.
-Speak to your child's doctor about other signs or symptoms of illness you should watch for.
+Talk with your child's healthcare provider about other signs or symptoms of illness you should watch for.

-Oats (Oats don’t contain gluten, but may need to be avoided anyway.
-Talk to your child’s health care provider.)
+Note: Oats don’t contain gluten, but may need to be avoided anyway.
+Talk with your child’s healthcare provider.